-A course for members assisting with project management
+A course for the important individuals assisting project managers.

 ASSOCIATED BUILDERS AND CONTRACTORS

 The Project Coordinator is an integral member of the construction team.
 This person must be organized, detail-oriented, and able to handle project documents, contracts, progress reports, and closeout documents.
 This program offers project coordinators and office support staff the ability to enhance their skillsets and operational understanding in project life cycles, plans and specifications, organization and team collaboration.

 Course Session Time: 8:00 a.m. – 3:30 p.m.

 Registration Fee: $1,500 for the first registrant from an ABC-member company; $1,200 for each additional registrant; each individual class is $299 per person.

 Where: ABC of Wisconsin, 5330 Wall St., Madison, WI

 Who Should Enroll:

 Day 1 – Introduction to Project Coordination – Jenna Milis